mhdawson/micro-app-alert-dashboard/README.md

   which is authorized to connect to the mqtt server.
 * dashboardEntries - array in which each entry  which contain an id, name, alertTopic, resetTopic and delay.
-The id must be a unique value, the name name is what will be display as the label in the dashboard.
+The id must be a unique value, the name name is what will be displayed as the label in the dashboard.
 The alertTopic is the topic which indicates the entry should be alerted, while the resetTopic is the topic which indicates the entry should be reset(optional).
-  The delay (optional) is the time between the the entry is alerted and when the status for the entry will be set to alerted and notifications sent out.
+  The delay (optional) is the time between when the entry is alerted and when the status for the entry will be set to alerted and notifications sent out.
 The entry will be shown as "yellow" in the dashboard during this time.
 The value pubished to the topics does not matter, any message published to the topics will be used as the trigger
 * twilio - twilio configuration data.
 Object with fields for twilioAccountSID, twilioAccountAuthToken, twilioToNumber, twilioFromNumber
-* serverPort - port on which the dashboard listens for connectsion
+* serverPort - port on which the dashboard listens for connections
 * title - title for the dashbaord paged (optional)

 As a micro-app the dashboard also supports other options like authentication and